2018 Navy Midshipmen football team

 The 2018 Navy Midshipmen football team represented the United States Naval Academy in the 2018 NCAA Division I FBS football season.
 The Midshipmen were led by eleventh-year head coach Ken Niumatalolo and played their home games at Navy–Marine Corps Memorial Stadium.
 Navy was a member of the American Athletic Conference (AAC) in the West Division.
 The Midshipmen finished the season 3–10, the team's worst record since 2002.
 They went 2–6 in AAC play to tie fifth place in the West Division.

-Previous season

-The Midshipmen finished the 2017 season 7–6 overall and 4–4 in AAC play to tie for third place in the West Division.
-They were invited to the Military Bowl where they defeated Virginia.